AustinOakes/Multi-Base-Calculator/README.md

 A calculator capable of handling **addition** and **subtraction** operations on numbers of bases between 2 & 36 inclusive.

 #### Note:
-*Currently assumes input from the user in the correct format when entering number values* <br>
+*Currently assumes input from the user in the correct format when entering number values*. <br>
-*Also assumes that the number is able to be represented in the specified base, i.e. 10102 is not a binary number* <br>
+*Also assumes that the number is able to be represented in the specified base, i.e. 10102 is not a binary number*. <br>

 ## Commands